 Get the position of the paper right, I keep saying this because it so important.
 Everything depends on it!

-Once you have worked over the top 2 words, move to the next line, and work over the top of the words underneath.
-Now we are mixing capital letters and lowercase within the words.
-This more playful way of working with words allows you to choose the SHAPE that works for what you are doing, so you might decide a lowercase t is best to begin your greeting, but the shape of the capital H looks more dramatic than the lowercase.
-Modern calligraphy enjoys playing with the shapes of the letters to make a pattern with words.
+Why not mix capital letters and lowercase within a word?
+This more playful way of working with words allows you to choose the SHAPE that works best for what you are doing, so you might decide a lowercase t is best to begin your THANK YOU card, but the shape of the capital H looks more dramatic than the lowercase.
+Modern calligraphy enjoys playing with the shapes of the letters to make a pattern with words, you can experiment.

 To really go to town with this you could try substituting one of the letters for a doodle of a similar shape like I’ve done here.
 Make the doodle a similar enough shape to the letter it's replacing so that the word can still be read.
 Keep the pressure and release happening when you work over the heart shape because if you treat your drawing in the same way as your lettering, they will fit in perfectly with the design.

-Beginning with the blue I write, once it’s stopped flowing, rather than returning to get more blue I go to the cerise ink and dip into that.
+Once the first ink has stopped flowing, rather than returning to get more of that colour, go to the other ink and dip into that.
 There will be a tiny deposit, which will if you do this a lot will change the colour slightly, so if that will annoy you, pour a little of each of the colours into smaller pots so your main ink isn’t altered.
 You need to get back to what you have written quickly so that the inks blend together, because for them to do that they both need to still be wet.
 The colour gradually changes as you write and I love this effect.
+We have some lovely inks that we have developed to blend well with each other.
+If you'd like to buy them then click here or visit our shop page.

 I hope that taking the first step into calligraphy has inspired to carry on and that you have enjoy the worksheets & are eager to take your skills further.